 - Total Recall

-- Westworld (original, not the reboot)
+- Westworld (original and the reboot)

 Shows that have been “claimed”

 It’s possible that a writer who has claimed a show drops out of contact, or changes their mind and must withdraw, or can’t meet the editorial guidelines, and the show will go back to being unclaimed.
 If you notice that a show you’re burning to review has been claimed for a long time, but still isn’t available in the database, contact me and I’ll look into it.

 How To Review a Show for its Interfaces

 So you’ve read the lists above carefully, and you’re certain that the show you’d like to contribute to is not on either list.
 Here’s the giant, daunting list of instructions on how to write a review.

 - Review existing entries in the database so far, so you can be familiar with them, how I describe them, and the tags.

 - Contact me and let me know you’d like to work on a show.
 Let me know the title, the version (I prefer versions that were originally released in cinemas rather than versions that were modified later, though I agree that sometimes a Director’s Cut merits review), and year of the movie or the season and episode of a TV show.
 I’ll put it in the “spoken for” list so no one is wasting time duplicating content.